FormFactor (FORM)

 8. Earnings Per Share

-Sadly for FormFactor, its EPS declined by 5.5% annually over the last five years while its revenue grew by 2.4%.
-This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.
+Sadly for FormFactor, its EPS declined by 2.8% annually over the last five years while its revenue grew by 2.5%.
+This tells us the company became less profitable on a per-share basis as it expanded.

-We can take a deeper look into FormFactor’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, FormFactor’s operating margin was flat this quarter but declined by 6 percentage points over the last five years.
+Diving into the nuances of FormFactor’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, FormFactor’s operating margin expanded this quarter but declined by 5.5 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, FormFactor reported adjusted EPS of $0.33, down from $0.35 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects FormFactor’s full-year EPS of $1.10 to grow 14.3%.
+In Q4, FormFactor reported adjusted EPS of $0.46, up from $0.27 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects FormFactor’s full-year EPS of $1.29 to grow 21.3%.

 9. Cash Is King

-FormFactor’s free cash flow clocked in at $19.66 million in Q3, equivalent to a 9.7% margin.
-This result was good as its margin was 1.1 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends are more important.
+FormFactor’s free cash flow clocked in at $34.75 million in Q4, equivalent to a 16.1% margin.
+This result was good as its margin was 1.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)